 Basic vaccine and cell line science

-The vaccine process works by collecting samples of the actual virus, then growing and altering them in the laboratory to make a weakened strain of the disease.
-The weakened strain is put into a serum and administered into the body (usually by injection).
-The body’s immune system is more capable of attacking and destroying the weakened virus, and thus develops the ability to effectively fight off the actual disease should the person ever be exposed to it.
-The advent of vaccines was a major milestone in medicine, saving millions of lives and saving many others from the devastating effects of diseases like polio and diphtheria.
+The basic process for creating most vaccines involves collecting samples of a pathogen and then growing or altering the pathogen in the laboratory to produce a weakened strain of the pathogen or components of the pathogen.
+These weakened strains or components are put into a serum and administered into the body, usually by injection.
+The body’s immune system can more easily attack and destroy the weakened pathogen or its components, and thus becomes more effective in fighting off the actual disease—should the person ever be exposed to it.
+The advent of vaccines was a major milestone in medicine that has saved millions of lives, eradicated smallpox, and saved many other lives from the devastating effects of diseases like polio and diphtheria.

-In order to develop the weakened viral strain, there must be a medium or “cell culture” to grow it in.
-The virus invades the culture cells, feeds off the cell, matures, and multiplies.
-The cell cultures are a single type of cell that multiplies itself in a predictable fashion and can be sustained in a laboratory setting for years, even decades.
-These long-lasting cell cultures are called “cell lines.”
-The original cells that start these cell lines have been taken from a wide variety of sources, from monkey embryo and kidney cells, to chicken and rabbit embryos, and tragically, from aborted human babies.
+In order to develop the weakened pathogen or other components, there must be a medium to grow it in.
+The pathogen invades the culture, feeds off of it, matures, and multiplies.
+In many cases, the growth medium is a “cell culture.”
+Cell cultures are a single type of cell that multiplies itself in a predictable fashion and can be sustained in a laboratory setting for decades.
+These long-lasting cultures are called “cell lines.”
+The original cells used to create cell lines have been taken from a wide variety of sources, from monkey embryo and kidney cells, to chicken and rabbit embryos, and tragically, also from aborted human babies.

-The issue of concern is that many common vaccines were developed using cell lines that originally were cells taken from electively aborted babies.
+The issue of concern is that many common vaccines are manufactured using cell lines that originally were cells taken from electively aborted babies.
 The vaccines themselves do not contain fetal cells, but there are significant “residual” biological components from the fetal cells that have been assimilated into the vaccine, including cell proteins and measurable portions of fetal DNA.

 Cell lines originating from aborted babies